I’ve been fortunate to learn about running effective meetings from seasoned and experienced executives.

 Focus the meeting on strategic dialog, not results.

 The board needs and wants to see results, but, the primary forum for that communication is the financials that you provide.
 Let the board preview your deck and digest the financials.
-Walk them through highlights and then move one.
-To get the most out of your board, you need to focus on soliciting their input into forward-looking and strategic dialogs.
+Walk them through highlights and then move on.
+To get the most out of your board, you need to focus on soliciting their input into forward-looking and strategic dialogue.
 Challenge your board to help you think through complex items.

 By following these guidelines you should have a recipe for board meeting success.
 Productive board meetings can be incredibly valuable.
 Unproductive board meetings are the opposite – not just a waste of time, but they can often put you back and behind where you started.
 Take the time you need to be prepared so that you can make the most of your time with your trusted advisors.